Hugh Culverhouse: Doug Williams

-His hard line with Williams created the perception that Culverhouse was more concerned with profits than with putting a winning team on the field.
+Culverhouse's hard line with Williams created the perception that he was more concerned with profits than with putting a winning team on the field.
 It aroused suspicions that Culverhouse's main concern was the Buccaneers' salary structure, and that this was related to the frequency with which the team traded away its first-round draft choices.
 Williams' comments that he would have been treated differently had he been white resonated with the Bay Area African American community, who saw the Buccaneers' ensuing on-field woes as retribution, boycotted Buccaneer games by the thousands, and commented that Culverhouse threw parties that cost more than what Williams was asking for.
 The Buccaneers missed Williams' confidence and ability to make big plays at key times, and lost their first nine games in 1983, when they had been expected to contend for the playoffs.
 They finished 2–14, the first of what would be 14 consecutive losing seasons—the longest since the merger between the NFL and the All-America Football Conference in 1950—and would not have another winning season in Culverhouse's lifetime.
 They would lose 10 or more games in 13 of those years, including 12 in a row from 1983 to 1994—an NFL record.
 The timing of the situation coincided with the ascendance of the Tampa Bay Bandits, who led the USFL in attendance with a wide-open, crowd-pleasing offense led by local hero Steve Spurrier, while the Buccaneers were losing games with a conservative offense that fans found boring.
 Attendance having dropped sharply, Culverhouse then further alienated fans by berating them, accusing them of apathy.